rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### SGX Support in Orchestrators

-The SGX Attestation Infrastructure can optionally push the SGX information about compute nodes to cloud orchestrators so that SGX workloads (like SKC) can be scheduled on compute nodes that support SGX.
+The SGX Attestation Infrastructure can optionally push the SGX information on compute nodes to cloud orchestrators so that SGX workloads (like SKC) can be scheduled on compute nodes that support SGX.
 Currently, the Kubernetes orchestrator is supported.

 ### Key Protection